espeak-ng/espeak-ng/README.md

 To build eSpeak NG on Windows, you will need:

-1. a copy of Visual Studio 2015, such as the Community Edition;
+1. a copy of Visual Studio 2013 or later, such as the Community Edition;
 2. the Windows 8.1 SDK;
 3. the [WiX installer](http://wixtoolset.org) plugin;
 4. the [pcaudiolib](http://github.com/rhdunn/pcaudiolib) project checked out to